emmby/statesmith-simplified/about.md

 using stack overflow 35080160

+#### using package managers

+meet the users where they are. support popular package managers via github actions

 #### TODO: INGEST MERMAID
 once ss can read mermaid, the developer workflow for people who want to embed their workflows in their readmes